jjneely/carolinarscm.org/content/register.md

 ---
 title: "Registration Information"
-date: 2016-12-29
+date: 2017-08-17
 layout: current
 aliases:
   - /course-information/registration-and-forms/
   - /course-information/repertoire/
 ---

-Join us July 10th through the 16th, 2017 for the 22nd Annual RSCM Carolina Course in residence at Duke University.
-The music director will be Scott Dettra, from the Church of the Incarnation, Dallas, TX.
-The course organist will be Christopher Jacobson, FRCO, Duke Chapel, Durham, NC.
+The 23rd annual Royal School of Church Music Carolina Course for girls and adults will be held July 9-15, 2018 on the campus of Duke University.
+The course Music Director will be Martin Baker, Master of Music, Westminster Cathedral, London, UK.
+Returning again as the Course Organist is Christopher Jacobson, FRCO, Chapel Organist, Duke University.

 <!--
 Maps: